fgnt/meeteval/doc/algorithms.md

         # Iterate over words in a
         for j, a_word in enumerate(a, start=1):
             if b_word == a_word:
+                # The diagonal is always best if we have a correct match
                 row2[j] = row[j-1]
             else:
                 np.minimum(